jwiedeman/react-gtm-kit/docs/how-to/debugging.md

 ## Validate initialization

-- Enable the optional logger when calling `initGtm` to emit lifecycle messages.
+- Enable the optional logger when creating the client to emit lifecycle messages (e.g., `createGtmClient({ containers: 'GTM-XXXX', logger: console })`).
 - Confirm only one container script per ID exists in the DOM by inspecting `<script>` elements marked with `data-gtm-container`.
 - Verify the `dataLayer` array includes the `gtm.start` event and your queued pushes.